Mississippi State staying coy about QB plans for Tennessee

 Maurer finished 14 of 28 for 259 yards with two touchdown passes, an interception and a fumble against Georgia.
 He was 10 of 21 for 205 yards and two touchdowns in the first half before throwing for just 54 yards and committing both his turnovers in the second half.

-Mississippi State had last week off, giving the Bulldogs more time to address their quarterback situation.
+Mississippi State had last week off, giving the Bulldogs more time to address their quarterback situation before Saturday’s game with Tennessee.

 Stevens, a Penn State graduate transfer, has started four of Mississippi State’s first five games and has completed 63.8 percent of his passes for 448 yards with five touchdowns and two interceptions.
 Injuries caused him to leave three of his starts early and prevented him from playing at all in a victory over Kentucky .